Menditect/documentation/docs/application.md

 - Select the Application you want to Add.

 :::note
-Applications that are not hosted in the Mendix cloud don't always show in this list.<br/>
+Apps that are not hosted in the Mendix cloud don't always show in this list.<br/>
+Also, Apps that you have left, may still appear in the list, but cannot be registered in MTA.

 Add a Mendix App manually by using the <i class="fas fa-ellipsis"></i> button on the top right.
 :::